olisheldon/olisheldon.github.io/_projects/adventofcode23/day_1.md

 True
 ```

-The time complexity of this algorithm is O(N) average.
+The time complexity of this algorithm is `O(N**2)` average.

 Before Python 3.10, the worst case performance was O(NM) where N is length of longest string and M is length of shorter string.
 [Boyer–Moore String-Search](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm)

 As of Python 3.10, the worst case performance was improved to O(N + M) by using Crochemore and Perrin's [Two-way string-matching algorithm](https://en.wikipedia.org/wiki/Two-way_string-matching_algorithm).
 This is explained in [this write-up](https://github.com/python/cpython/blob/main/Objects/stringlib/stringlib_find_two_way_notes.txt).

-To improve performance I could utilize a sliding window that has limited size (and the length of substring we are searching for is [1, 5]).
-This would improve the time complexity of searching for the boundary digits to O(N) instead of O(N**2) by searching for substrings.
-(Explain why)
+If performance was an issue, I could utilize a sliding window that has limited size (and the length of substring we are searching for is [1, 5]).
+This would improve the time complexity of searching for the boundary digits.

 ### Software Engineering

+From a software quality perspective, my solution has been written in a way that minimizes code reuse.
+However, this comes at the expense of some performance (reversing strings).
+I have also standardized the logic for parsing values from the calibration string, so if the calibration value was parsed differently, the required change could be made very easily.

+For example, if in an imaginary part 3 we were told that reversed digits ("eno", "owt", ...) were negative integers this could be implemented by adding a new Enum value to ParseType.
+The use of the ParseType enum class to handle this logic has separated concerns.